 Harassment based on any of the nine grounds in the equality legislation

 General e.g. sexual harassment, homophobic bullying, racist bullying etc.

 behaviours which Physical aggression

 apply to all Damage to property

 Name calling

-Slagging
+• Slagging

-The production, display or circulation of written words, pictures or other
+The production, display or circulation of written words, pictures or of

 materials aimed at intimidating another person

 Offensive graffiti

 • Extortion

 Intimidation

 Insulting or offensive gestures

--1 //1 1 2
+The "look"

 Invasion of personal space

 A combination of any of the types listed.

 Denigration: Spreading rumors, lies or gossip to hurt a person's reputa-

 Cyber tion

 Harassment: Continually sending vicious, mean or disturbing messages to

 an individual

 • Impersonation: Posting offensive or aggressive messages under another

 person's name

 Flaming: Using inflammatory or vulgar words to provoke an online fight

-- Trickery: Fooling someone into sharing personal information which you then post online - Outing: Posting or sharing confidential or compromising information or images - Exclusion: Purposefully excluding someone from an online group - Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety - Silent telephone/mobile phone call - Abusive telephone/mobile phone calls - Abusive text messages - Abusive email - Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/Snapchat/WhatsApp/ You Tube or on games consoles - Abusive website comments/Blogs/Pictures - Abusive posts on any form of communication technology
+- Trickery: Fooling someone into sharing personal information which you then post online - Outing: Posting or sharing confidential or compromising information or images - Exclusion: Purposefully excluding someone from an online group - Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety - Silent telephone/mobile phone call - Abusive telephone/mobile phone calls - Abusive text messages - Abusive email - Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/Snapchat/WhatsApp/ You Tube or on games consoles - Abusive website comments/Blogs/Pictures - Abusive posts on any form of communication technology bership of the traveller community).
+Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background Exclusion on the basis of any of the above Relational This involves manipulating relationships as a means of bullying.
+Behaviours include: Malicious gossip Isolation & exclusion Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Sexual Unwelcome or inappropriate sexual comments or touching Harassment